hljodbokasafnid/Ascanius/README.md

 - lxml
 - numpy

-If issues arise with CEW then go into System Properties -> Environment Variables Add a new variable under System Variables named "AENEAS_WITH_CEW" and set it to "False"
+If issues arise with CEW then go into System Properties -> Environment Variables,

+Add a new variable under System Variables named "AENEAS_WITH_CEW" and set it to "False"

 ## Contributing